Deep Visual Odometry with Events and Frames

 \section{Abstract}

 Visual Odometry (VO) is crucial for autonomous robotic navigation, especially in GPS-denied environments like planetary terrains.
-While standard RGB cameras struggle in low-light or high-speed motion, event-based cameras offer high dynamic range and low latency.
-However, seamlessly integrating asynchronous event data with synchronous frames remains challenging.
-We introduce RAMP-VO, the first end-to-end learned event- and image-based VO system.
-It leverages novel Recurrent, Asynchronous, and Massively Parallel (RAMP) encoders that are $8\times$ faster and $20\%$ more accurate than existing asynchronous encoders.
-RAMP-VO further employs a novel pose forecasting technique to predict future poses for initialization.
-Despite being trained only in simulation, RAMP-VO outperforms image- and event-based methods by $52\%$ and $20\%$, respectively, on traditional, real-world benchmarks as well as newly introduced Apollo and Malapert landing sequences, paving the way for robust and asynchronous VO in space.
+To improve robustness, recent model-based VO systems have begun combining standard and event-based cameras.
+While event cameras excel in low-light and high-speed motion, standard cameras provide dense and easier-to-track features.
+However, the field of image- and event-based VO still predominantly relies on model-based methods and is yet to fully integrate recent image-only advancements leveraging end-to-end learning-based architectures.
+Seamlessly integrating the two modalities remains challenging due to their different nature, one asynchronous, the other not, limiting the potential for a more effective image- and event-based VO.
+We introduce RAMP-VO, the first end-to-end learned image- and event-based VO system.
+It leverages novel Recurrent, Asynchronous, and Massively Parallel (RAMP) encoders capable of fusing asynchronous events with image data, providing $8\times$ faster inference and $33\%$ more accurate predictions than existing solutions.
+Despite being trained only in simulation, RAMP-VO outperforms previous methods on the newly introduced Apollo and Malapert datasets, and on existing benchmarks, where it improves image- and event-based methods by $58.8\%$ and $30.6\%$, paving the way for robust and asynchronous VO in space.